2024 Solar Incentives Guide for Antioch, IL - Tax Credits & Rebates

 How do I know if I qualify for specific solar incentives?

-After adding solar panels to your Antioch home, you can anticipate savings of about $715.19 per year, or approximately $13,588.54 over the next 20 years.
+After adding solar panels to your home in Antioch, you can expect to save approximately $715.19 per year, or approximately $13,588.54 over the next 20 years.

-The order your incentives will be applied in could vary depending on which incentives you are claiming but typically yes, you can receive multiple types of incentives for your solar project.
-Talk with your solar installer or a local tax professional to make sure you are claiming all possible incentives and applying them in the correct order.
+The order in which incentives are applied may vary depending on which incentives you are claiming but usually yes, you can claim multiple types of incentives for your solar project.
+Get in touch with your solar installer or a local tax professional to confirm you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.